srajan-kush/People-Management-Backend/README.md

 A RESTful API built with Node.js and MongoDB for managing people records.

+## Live Demo
+The application is hosted at: [https://kuteeram-tech.onrender.com/](https://kuteeram-tech.onrender.com/)

 ## Features

 - CRUD operations for people records